h3ystack/flight_haystack/Readme.md

 ### Known limitations:
-- The scripts don't fully handle timeouts on the OpenSky API.
-They currently crash and need to be re-launched.
 - At the OpenSky level, estimated departure and arrival airports are not always accurate, you might want to search fro nearby airports as well.